rohanpadhye/travioli/README.md

 # Travioli

 Travioli is a dynamic analysis to identify program functions that traverse input data-structures, and aid in understanding what context such functions are invoked in.
+Details can be found in the [ICSE 2017 paper](https://rohanpadhye.github.io/travioli/paper.pdf).

 Currently, only JavaScript programs are supported.
 Travioli uses [Jalangi2](https://github.com/Samsung/jalangi2) for instrumenting JavaScript programs to generate read-write events for every load/store of a JavaScript variable, object field or array element.
 Travioli then analyzes the generated trace to detect data-structure traversals in the presence of loops or recursion.